tjorim/pyrail/README.md

 ```

 Supported languages are:

 - `en` (English, default)
 - `fr` (French)
 - `de` (German)
 - `nl` (Dutch)

-If no language is specified, English (`en`) will be used as the default language.
+If no language is specified or an invalid value is provided, English (`en`) will be used as the default language.

 ### Session Management